 Students interested in learning more about plants and water requirements may enjoy experimenting with sprouted bean seeds.
 Lima beans and pole beans grow quickly, which makes them well-suited for a feeding plants science project or classroom demonstration.
 Teachers can plant the seeds about a week before students start experimenting to determine which environmental factors, such as adequate water, influence plant growth.

 For instance, a science class could continue growing, watering and measuring five or more bean sprouts next to a window for two weeks or longer.
 For purposes of comparison, they could introduce variables in experimental groups of sprouts and develop a hypothesis.
 Experimental groups of five plants or more are recommended for a bigger sample size.
-For example:

 - Experimental group 1: Withhold water to see how soon bean sprout growth is impacted by dehydration.